tlentali/leab/docs/index.md

 ---

-`LeAB` is a Python library for AB testing analysis made with 💙 from Bordeaux 🍷 and Montréal 🍁.
+`LeAB` is a Python library for AB testing analysis.

 Get ready to take a decision !